ansys/pysam-sysml2/doc/source/user_guide/api/read-model.rst

 PySAM SysML2 lets you read and parse the model through a Python script.

-The loaded model is stored in a :class:`ansys.sam.sysml2.classes.project.Project` object.
+The loaded model is stored in a :class:`Project <ansys.sam.sysml2.classes.project.Project>` object.

 .. _Getter: